-OHIO NORTHERN UNIVERSITY CONCUSSION MANAGEMENT
+OHIO NORTHERN UNIVERSITY CONCUSSION MANAGEMENT POLICY

 A concussion is a brain injury that is caused by a blow to the head or body that may result in improper brain functioning.
 A concussion can range from mild to very severe and manifests itself differently in each individual.

 Concussions are recognized as being a potentially very serious condition that if managed improperly, can lead to catastrophic consequences.
 At Ohio Northern